Die Another Day (song): Critical reception and recognition

 Upon release, "Die Another Day" received mixed to negative reviews and has often been cited as one of the weakest entries in the Bond theme song canon.
-Criticism was given to its heavy use of Autotune, perceived lack of melody and detachment from the Bond aesthetic.
+Criticism was given to its heavy use of Auto-Tune, perceived lack of melody and detachment from the Bond aesthetic.
 (Note: Attributed to multiple references) Positive feedback came from Entertainment Weeklys Craig Seymour, who praised its "dance-floor urgency" and self-referential lyrics.
 James Hannaham, writing for Spin magazine, was also favorable, calling it a brilliant, melodramatic piece.
-Others, however, were far less impressed: Billboard referred to it as "disjointed" and "nonsensical", while Rikky Rooksby —author of The Complete Guide to the Music of Madonna— criticized its "repetitive" melody and claimed it marked a decline in Bond songwriting.
+Others, however, were far less impressed: Billboard referred to it as "disjointed" and "nonsensical", while Rikky Rooksby—author of The Complete Guide to the Music of Madonna—criticized its "repetitive" melody and claimed it marked a decline in Bond songwriting.
 Additional reviewers dismissed the song as "cheerless", "half-dead", and "rubbish".

 Despite its initial reception, retrospective opinions have grown more favorable.
 In a 2006 MORI poll for the Channel 4 program James Bond's Greatest Hits, "Die Another Day" ranked 9th among 22 Bond themes and was the overwhelming favorite among respondents under 24.
 The Daily Telegraph later hailed it as "brutally modern" and "evocative of the dark heart of Bond", while Vogue magazine celebrated its bold break from ballad tradition, calling it "hilariously early-naughts sounding" yet still "one of the greats".
 Critics like Samuel Murrian, Jon O'Brien, and Matthew Jacobs acknowledged it as a divissive "weird fit" for Bond, but praised its role in modernizing the franchise's sound.
 Music historian Jon Burlingame deemed it the "most sonically edgy" Bond theme, and author Daryl Easlea highlighted its "poignancy" and "experimental darkness".
 According to biographer Mary Gabriel, much of the backlash was likely amplified by Madonna's role in the critically panned Swept Away, with music critics "feeling obligated" to dislike the song.
+In 2009, Freaky Trigger reviewer Tom Ewing named it Madonna's most radical 2000s single, as well as "one of her most divisive", opining that although James Bond 'purists' disliked "its lurching, patchwork aggression", it had aged well.
+"At the time the main reference point seemed to be Akufen", Ewing writes, "[which] gives you an idea of how odd, even in the surprise-rich charts of the time, this record sounded."

 Although critically divisive, "Die Another Day" still garnered notable award recognition.
 It was nominated for Best Original Song at the 60th Golden Globe Awards, but lost to U2's "The Hands That Built America" from Gangs of New York.
 At the 46th Annual Grammy Awards, the song earned two nominations: Best Dance Recording, which went to Kylie Minogue's "Come Into My World", and Best Short Form Music Video, awarded to "Hurt" by Johnny Cash.
 In contrast, the track was also nominated for Worst Original Song at the 23rd Golden Raspberry Awards, where Madonna was named Worst Supporting Actress for her cameo in the film.